 Video of the Day

-Prepare the area where your Hawaiian chili peppers will be planted.
-The site needs to receive at least six hours of daily sun.
-In the spring, after the soil has warmed, loosen the soil with the cultivator or hoe.
-Work in compost as you till the soil to improve fertility.
-For gardeners with clay soil, work in sand to improve drainage.
-Peppers prefer a soil pH of 7.0.
+Loosen the soil with the cultivator or garden hoe in the spring, after the soil has warmed.
+Amend the soil by working in compost as you till the soil to improve fertility.
+For gardeners with clay soil, work in compost, peat moss, perlite, or vermiculite to improve drainage.
+Peppers prefer a soil pH between 6.0 and 7.0.
 If you have acidic soil, raise the pH with lime.
-Gardeners with alkaline soil can lower the pH by working in ground bark.
+Gardeners with alkaline soil can lower the pH by working in elemental sulfur or ground bark.

 Harden off your seedlings by keeping them outdoors when nighttime temperature are 60 degrees or higher.
 Start by keeping them outside two hours a day.
 After three days, increase the time to four hours.
 Keep doubling the time they are outside every three days.
 When the seedlings are outside for a full 24 hours, you can plant them outside.

 Water your Hawaiian chili pepper well.
 Keep the soil moist but not wet for the first two weeks, when the pepper establishes itself.
-Water the plant with an inch of water every week, includes rainwater.
+Water the plant with an inch of water every week, including rainwater.
 Increase watering to 1 1/2 inches during hot, dry spells.

 Fertilize your Hawaiian chili pepper with a low-nitrogen fertilizer within the first month after transplanting.
 Fertilize again when flowers appear and again every two weeks while the plant sets fruit.
 Stop fertilizing when the plant stops blooming.

 Protect your pepper plant during hot weather.
 Although they like warm weather, Hawaiian pepper plants can stop blooming and even drop fruit when the outdoor temperatures go above 95 degrees Fahrenheit.
 To keep the plant as cool as possible, protect it with screening such as a bamboo screen to block out the majority of the sun.